 Bunionectomy surgery performed in our foot clinic is painless since ankle block anesthesia is used during the procedure.
 The majority of bunion surgeries are performed under local anesthesia with intravenous sedation.
-This results in your foot being completely numb during the procedure and you will also be given medications that will help you relax.
-However, once the anesthesia wears off, you will feel some moderate pain for the next few days following the bunion removal surgery in Manhattan.
+This results in your foot being completely numb during the procedure and you will also be given medications that helps you relax.
+However, once the anesthesia wears off, you will feel some moderate pain for the next few days following the bunion removal surgery.

 Your pain may be slightly increased post-operatively for a few days.
 The amount of pain felt after bunionectomy will differ from one patient to the next.
 You can minimize the pain and swelling by closely following the after-care advice given to you by your bunion surgery doctor who may also prescribe medications to ease your discomfort.

-The given instructions from your local podiatrist or our Manhattan foot surgeon Dr. Solomon will provide detailed information about how to care for your foot at home following the surgery for the first few weeks.
+The given instructions from the podiatrist nearby or our foot surgeon Dr. Solomon will provide detailed information about how to care for your foot at home following the surgery for the first few weeks.
 Depending on the degree of your bunion treatment, you may be discharged with a special surgical shoe or cast to aid in bunion recovery.
 Most patients report the postoperative pain as fairly tolerable when combined with medication and a dedicated program to relieve the discomfort.

 How Long Does It Take to Recover From Bunion Surgery?

-Following the foot surgery bunion removal, you will need to recover from anesthesia over a few hours.
+Following the foot surgery bunion removal, you will recover from anesthesia over a few hours.
 It is required to have someone pick you up after surgery.
-The first few days after surgery are typically the most painful and your bunions doctor in Manhattan will prescribe you pain medication to alleviate those symptoms.
+The first few days after surgery are typically the most painful and your bunions doctor will prescribe you pain medication to alleviate those symptoms.

 Contact your local bunion surgeon or Dr. Solomon if you experience any of the following symptoms during your bunion surgery recovery period after being discharged: